Josh Bell Preview, Player Props: Marlins vs. Nationals

-Josh Bell -- with a slugging percentage of .500 in his past 10 games, including three home runs -- will be in action for the Miami Marlins against the Washington Nationals, with Jake Irvin on the hill, on September 1 at 7:05 PM ET.
+On Saturday, Josh Bell (.237 batting average in his past 10 games, with two home runs, four walks and three RBI) and the Miami Marlins play the Washington Nationals, whose starting pitcher will be Trevor Williams.
+First pitch is at 4:05 PM ET.

-He had three hits (going 3-for-5) in his last game against the Nationals.
+He had a hitless performance in his last game (0-for-4 with an RBI) against the Nationals.

 Josh Bell Game Info & Props vs. the Nationals